Learn About Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 Exercise intolerance, fatigue and dyspnea are the most common symptoms.
 As the disease progresses, patients may report chest pain, dizziness, leg swelling and lightheadedness.

 What Causes CTEPH?
-What are the Risk Factors?
+What Are the Risk Factors?

-CTEPH is caused by chronic blood clots in the lungs that become scar-like tissue blocking or narrowing the pulmonary vessels.
+CTEPH is caused by chronic blood clots in the lungs that become scarlike tissue blocking or narrowing the pulmonary vessels.
 About 75% of patients with CTEPH have had a history of having a prior blood clot in their lungs called a pulmonary embolism.
 Having recurrent blood clots or experiencing a large initial blood clot may predispose to the development of CTEPH.
 Certain medical conditions such having a known clotting tendency, having your spleen removed, chronic inflammatory conditions like ulcerative colitis, having an infected pacemaker wire, or having a history of cancer can also increase the risk of developing CTEPH.

 When to See Your Doctor

-If you have had a blood clot or pulmonary embolism and do not return to your expected level of function after three months of anticoagulation, you should discuss the possibility that chronic blood clots are causing your shortness of breath.
+If you have had a blood clot or pulmonary embolism and do not return to your expected level of function after 3 months of anticoagulation, you should discuss the possibility that chronic blood clots are causing your shortness of breath.
 CTEPH develops in about 1 in 25 patients after a blood clot in the lungs.
 Furthermore, if you are experiencing shortness of breath that is otherwise not well explained, then the possibility that this symptom might be due to chronic blood clots should explored.

 Diagnosing and Treating CTEPH